 She is a Primary Care Physician (PCP) who practices in Raleigh, NC 27604.
-She has 213 Traditional Medicare members in her practice.
+She has 213 Traditional Medicare patients in her practice.

 When she signed up with the DCE, they reviewed the historical spending patterns for her Medicare members.